-We may accept contributions in the form of commercial property.
-If you are interested, please ask your adviser for details of our requirements.
+We may accept contributions in the form of commercial property, shares or other assets ("in specie contributions").
+This is, however, a complex area, and certain rules need to be adhered to in order to claim tax relief and to ensure the contribution is enacted properly.
+If you are interested, please ask your advisor for details of our requirements.